Overview

 3

-This introductory course provides students with a basic understanding of the structure of both the Canadian and Alberta legal systems.
-Topics include copyright, intellectual property, contract, evidence collection, privacy law and their effect on security professionals.
-The application of the law will be contrasted with ethical guidelines enforced on security practitioners.
+This introductory course provides students with a basic understanding of the structure of both the Canadian and the Alberta legal systems.
+Topics include copyright, intellectual property, contract, evidence collection, and privacy law and their effect on security professionals.
+The application of the law will be contrasted with ethical guidelines that are enforced on security practitioners.

 Pre-requisites: